gomorpheus/morpheus-docs/monitoring/checks.rst

 Push API Check
 ^^^^^^^^^^^^^^^

-This check can be used to send api call to morpheus from a platform to check if the push api is working.
+This check can be used to send an API call to morpheus from a platform to check if the push api is working.
 A push Check is not polled regularly by the standard monitoring system.
 Instead it is expected that an external API push updates as to the status of the check timed closely with the configured check interval setting.
 This is used to throttle the push from performing too many status updates.

 ..
 NOTE:: If a check is not heard from within the check intervals, It's status will be updated to error and an incident will be raised as if it failed.

   Use Case: